Geovation/catalyst-ons-geographies/README.md

 # ONS Geography Library

-This is a repository for storing and querying ONS geographies within geoparquet file format and importing into a DuckDB database.
+This is a repository for storing and querying Office for National Statistics geographies within the geoparquet file format and importing into a DuckDB database.

 ## Introduction

-DuckDB is a fast in-process database system.
+[DuckDB](https://duckdb.org/) is a fast in-process database system.
 It is designed for analytical workloads and can be used as a library in other applications.
-We are compiling a number of scripts to easily import ONS geographies into DuckDB, where they will then be able to be embedded in applications.
+We are compiling a number of scripts to import ONS geographies into DuckDB, where they will then be available to embed in applications.

+The end goal will be to quickly be able to generate a duckdb database file (or multiple files) that can be used to query ONS geographies.

 ## Setup